-Not long ago I heard the philosopher Souleymane Bachir Diagne responding to a talk given by the literary critic Emily Apter titled “Translation, Checkpoints, Sovereign Borders.”
+Not long ago I heard the Senegalese philosopher Souleymane Bachir Diagne responding to a talk given by the literary critic Emily Apter titled “Translation, Checkpoints, Sovereign Borders.”
 Apter argues against the bourgeois fiction that globalization has turned everybody into ultra-mobile cosmopolitans, a myth that’s proved especially seductive to those involved in the project of writing and institutionalizing so-called “world literature,” with its array of glamorous airport-hopping protagonists.
-Instead, Apter points to the phenomenon of ever-intensified “checkpointization” (the word “checkpoint” has been creolized into most languages) and the way in which so-called “illegal” residents are harassed and deported even as “multi-culturalism” is lauded.
-A scholar of translation, Apter asks that critical thinking be refocused on “the untranslatable” — whatever cannot cross borders, whether metaphorical or concrete.
+Instead, Apter points to the phenomenon of ever-intensified “checkpointization” (the word “checkpoint” has been creolized into most languages) and the way in which so-called “illegal” residents are harassed and deported even as “multiculturalism” is lauded.
+A scholar of translation, Apter asked that critical thinking be refocused on “the untranslatable” — whatever cannot cross borders, whether metaphorical or concrete.

 The story of African migrants entering the Eurozone by sea is basically indecipherable as it is told in global and national media reports, because they are described only as helpless victims, without taking into account the sophisticated understanding they have developed for negotiating international legal frameworks and European state bureaucracies.
 When you know long before you get there that the Europeans will want to deport you on arrival, it is imperative you do all you can to flummox them.

 Baffled reporters describe “abandoned” children, apparently sent away to make the crossing into Europe alone.
 It doesn’t occur to them that the children have likely been carefully prepared for the encounter with European officials so that, if it comes to it, they know ahead of time that they must at all costs avoid giving any indication of their relationship to any adult on board (a father, an uncle, an elder sibling).
 An “abandoned” child is un-deportable.